protectai/llm-guard/docs/input_scanners/code.md

 to either whitelist or blacklist specific languages, thus retaining full control over which types of code can appear in user queries.

-!!! note
 The scanner is currently limited to extracting and detecting code snippets from Markdown in the following languages:
 - Go
 - Java
 - JavaScript
 - PHP
 - Python
 - Ruby

 ## Usage